 In 2004, the BC government established Special Direction IC2, which has been amended from time to time.
-It requires ICBC to submit a general rate change application to the BCUC every year.
-It also requires the BCUC to approve a rate change that is within 1.5% points from the previous year's change and consider the financial health of ICBC.
+It requires ICBC to submit a general rate change application to the BCUC every year, unless directed otherwise.
+For 2023, it also requires the BCUC not to decrease ICBC’s basic insurance rates.
 The BCUC has raised concerns about ICBC's financial health, as outlined in letter L-32-20.

 Subject to directives from the BC government, the BCUC is responsible for regulating:

 The BCUC requires ICBC to submit annual and quarterly reports, rate design filings, information technology (IT) reports on capital projects and expenditure plans, and performance measure reports to the BCUC.

 The BCUC requires ICBC to submit Annual Reports about their financial results related to Basic insurance and organizational governance information.
 ICBC files Annual Reports to the BCUC once a year approximately five months after ICBC's March 31 fiscal year end.

 ICBC reports quarterly on their financial and operating results, changes to capital, and estimated claims and claims costs.

 In 2018, the BCUC directed ICBC to file an annual report that outlines the results and impact of their new rate design starting in 2021.